Skip to main content

 USDA Loan Requirements and Eligibility

 The goal of the USDA loan program is to make homeownership a possibility for low-income and moderate-income households seeking to build, rehabilitate, or improve single-family homes in eligible rural areas using 100% financing.
 As a government-backed program, the USDA loan program reduces risks for lenders by guaranteeing 90% of a loan note.
-The following factors must be in place in order to be approved for a USDA mortgage:
+The following factors must be in place to be approved for a USDA mortgage:

 • The property must be located in a USDA-approved rural area.